 Cardioversion is a treatment for a relatively common heart condition called atrial fibrillation.
-Through this procedure an abnormally fast or slow heart rate is converted to a normal rhythm with the help of electric shocks or drugs.
-It is usually performed with two electrode pads faced with saline based conductive gel.
+Through this procedure, an abnormally fast or slow heart rate is converted to a normal rhythm with the help of electric shocks or drugs.
+It is usually performed with two electrode pads faced with saline-based conductive gel.
 The pads are placed on the chest or one on the chest and other on the back to perform cardioversion.
 The procedure can be highly crucial at times and a life saver as it can prevent a possible heart attack or stroke.

 Cardioversion is a simple medical routine and should not be confused with defibrillation as both of the procedures involve giving electric shocks to the heart.
-Cardioversion involves minor electric shocks and is done as a preventive measure to get an abnormal heart beat back to normal.
+Cardioversion involves minor electric shocks and is done as a preventive measure to get an abnormal heartbeat back to normal.
 It is performed on a person who is experiencing discomfort from an erratic heartbeat.
-However defibrillation involves giving high-energy electric shocks to the heart to treat irregular and severe arrhythmias.
+However, defibrillation involves giving high-energy electric shocks to the heart to treat irregular and severe arrhythmias.
 It is usually used to restore normal heartbeats during life-threatening events, such as sudden cardiac arrest.

-The heart is made up of four chambers including artia, the top two chambers and ventricles, the bottom two chambers.
+The heart is made up of four chambers including atria, the top two chambers and ventricles, the bottom two chambers.
 It also has an internal electrical system that controls the rate and rhythm of your heartbeat.

 With each heartbeat, an electrical signal spreads from the top of your heart to the bottom.
 As the signal travels, it causes your heart to contract and pump blood.
-When the top two chambers beat quickly and erratically it gives rise to an irregular pulse with can result in discomfort, breathlessness and fatigue.
+When the top two chambers beat quickly and erratically it gives rise to an irregular pulse with can result in discomfort, breathlessness, and fatigue.

 While the irregular pulse is not life threatening itself, it increases the risk of dangerous conditions like stroke, heart attack and sudden cardiac arrest.
 In order to get the pulse or heart beat back to the normal pace, doctors perform cardioversion.